-Use bullet points to highlights the property’s best features, for example:
+Use bullet points to highlight the property’s best features, for example:

 How to advertise

-There are plenty of ways you can advertise short term holiday lets.
+There are many ways to advertise short term holiday lets.

-Facebook advertising can also be a cheap way to reach potential customers who have an interest in holidaying in the UK.
+Facebook advertising can also be a cost effective way to reach potential customers who have an interest in holidaying in the UK.

-Setting up a website is a cheap way to increase your online presence, and you can add a blog to write articles about what to do in the area, any developments to the property and show positive feedback.
+Setting up a website can increase your online presence, and you can add a blog to write articles about what to do in the area, any developments to the property and show positive feedback.
 Remember to use keywords like “holiday cottage in Norfolk”, for example, to help you show up in search results.